 You can save a modified summary table similar to how you perform this task for a BIRT report.
-For more information see Chapter 2, "Navigating a report."

 Functions and operators

 - Functions - Operators

 Functions

 This section is a complete reference to all of the functions in Interactive Viewer.
 This reference organizes the functions into two sections based on those used in expressions when creating a computed column and functions that are used to perform aggregate calculations.